colmjude/til/docs/weeknote/weeknote.34.md

 ### Non-work – life

 - Found this [stuffed flatbread recipe](https://www.drveganblog.com/cheese-and-potato-stuffed-flatbread/).
-Ticks the Addis-friendly, kid-friendly, and tasty boxes 😋.
+Ticks the Addis-friendly, kid-friendly and tasty boxes 😋.
 - Got to witness a VVIP visit and the scale of what goes into organising one.
 Quite the operation.
 - Errr, is this [a good move?](https://www.theguardian.com/technology/2025/feb/21/apple-removes-advanced-data-protection-tool-uk-government) Apple’s removed an advanced data protection tool in the UK.
 Not blaming Apple, btw.
 - An article straight from the Mike Rose school of interesting: [a German judge ruled Birkenstocks aren’t works of art](https://www.theguardian.com/world/2025/feb/20/birkenstocks-are-not-works-of-art-top-german-court-rules-in-copyright-case).